top of page

 Black line drawing, with red, yellow and grey paint

-In the scene on the right, a monkey runs on all four looking over his shoulder at a person walking behind him holding a stick.
+In the scene on the right, a monkey runs on all fours looking over his shoulder at a person walking behind him holding a stick.
 The person is only partly preserved.
-The drawing displays more detail than the previous one.
+The drawing shows more detail than the previous one.

 CambridgeBartlow20May_006-5.jpg